Board & History

 The Creative Coping Toolkit (CCT)

-The CCT is a film and evidence-based social network health education program that promotes safety and belonging in schools, organizations, and families.
+The CCT is a film and evidence-based mental health education program that promotes safety and belonging in schools, organizations, and families.
 Comprised of four powerful films (Angst, LIKE, The Upstanders, and RACE to Be Human) and a comprehensive learning curriculum, the CCT is an evolving resource essential for ongoing mental health support.

 2021